rc-kid/rckid/HARDWARE.md

 - `SDA` and `SCL` lines for I2C
 - `INT/TX` for the AVR_INT/TX line to be able to debug the AVR chip
-- [ ] all unconnected pins, so that we can do fixes on the board if necessary

 ## DFM & DFA